Barbershop Websites: 20 Design Examples (2026)

 With 9 Austin locations, the site handles multi-location booking cleanly.
 Pricing is transparent with specific rates for each cut type, and named testimonials from real customers mentioning specific barbers and locations add credibility without feeling curated.

-The gap: no individual barber profiles.
+There are no individual barber profiles, though.
 For a 9-location shop built on personality, showing who’s behind the chair would strengthen the connection.

 Scissors & Scotch